Skip to Content

 # Output text without color highlighting grepr docs:search "grok patterns" --no-color

-# Change preview length from the default of 400 characters grepr docs:search "flink configuration" -p 200
+# Change the number of context tokens per section from the default of 300 grepr docs:search "flink configuration" -c 200

 Get full documentation